List of content you will read in this article:

 What’s more, users making the switch from Windows or other competing operating systems will be greeted with lots of useful help settings.
 Debian itself, on the other hand, is much more flexible in its use and supports a wide range of architecture.
 As one of the pioneering distributions, it also features top support in the form of an active community.

 Red Hat Enterprise Linux (RHEL), the commercial system of the Red Hat developers, has been specially designed with the needs of businesses in mind; the system is also stable and enjoys the support of a diverse range of independent software developers.

 Unlike RHEL, Fedora and its derivative, CentOS, are both free of charge; however, they understandably don’t come with the same support found in other options.
 One of Fedora’s defining features is that it’s constantly being updated, a trait that makes it particularly popular among developers.

 Those aiming to put together their own individual Linux systems will appreciate Gentoo, another system known for pumping out updates after updates.
 Like Fedora, however, this server OS lacks long-term support, making it less suitable for projects that are to span over a longer period of time.

-Due to the high prices of server hardware and software, for most starting out businesses or users that would like to have a server, it is simply not viable to spend such large amounts of cash.
+Due to the high prices of server hardware and software, it is not viable to spend such large amounts of cash for most starting-out businesses or users that would like to have a server.
 This is exactly why dedicated server providers exist.

-For a mere fraction of the price, you can get an extremely powerful machine that will satisfy all your dedicated server needs.
-Not only will you get the hardware, but also the appropriate infrastructure for the server to run smoothly and a team of data center technicians ready to support you if anything goes wrong.
+You can get an extremely powerful machine that will satisfy all your dedicated server needs for a mere fraction of the price.
+You will get the hardware, the appropriate infrastructure for the server to run smoothly, and a team of data center technicians ready to support you if anything goes wrong.

-We at Monovm provide excellent dedicated servers with a wide variety of plans to choose from.
+We at Monovm provide excellent dedicated servers with various plans to choose from.
 Pssst, they are also customizable to your preferences.